NdagiStanley/codango/README.md

 3. Configure your database configurations in a *development.py* and save in the settings folder (sample shown below)
 4. Create a *.env.yml* to hold all your environment variables, like your secret key, save in the same level as your README.md file (sample shown below)
 5. Run `bower install` to install all front end dependencies.
 Please ensure you are on the same level with .bowerrc when you run this command
+6. Run `npm install` to install dependencies for compiling JSX to JS (React dependencies)
+7. Run `cd codango && npm install` to install app-specific dependencies for React
-6. Run `python manage.py collectstatic` to copy all your static files into the staticfiles directory
+8. Run `python manage.py collectstatic` to copy all your static files into the staticfiles directory
-7. Run `python manage.py makemigrations` and `python manage.py migrate` to create the necessary tables and everything required to run the application.
+9. Run `python manage.py makemigrations` and `python manage.py migrate` to create the necessary tables and everything required to run the application.
-7. Run `python manage.py runserver` to run the app.
+10. Run `python manage.py runserver` to run the app.
-8. Run coverage `coverage run manage.py test` to know how much the app is covered by automated testing.
+11. Run coverage `coverage run manage.py test` to know how much the app is covered by automated testing.
-9. View the report of the coverage on your terminal `coverage report`.
+12. View the report of the coverage on your terminal `coverage report`.
-10. Produce the html of coverage result `coverage html`.
+13. Produce the html of coverage result `coverage html`.

 ## Sample development.py
 ```